-Beginning Friday, May 29 continuing law students will have access to the Web Registration (WebReg) options on the Student Link.
+Beginning Wednesday, April 27 continuing law students will have access to the Web Registration (WebReg) options on the Student Link.
 This system provides a convenient way to access and change course information by simply logging on to the Student Link using your BU Login Name and password.
-Course Selection is a pre-registration process that allows you to select and prioritize your course preferences for the course registration lottery - it does not enroll you in classes for the 2020-2021 academic year.
-Your deadline to select and rank your courses is Monday, June 29.
+Course Selection is a preregistration process that allows you to select and prioritize your course preferences for the course registration lottery - it does not enroll you in classes.
+Your deadline to select and rank your courses is Monday, June 6.
 There is no advantage to registering early (course selection is not first come, first served), however you should not wait until the last minute to make your selections.
-Rising 2Ls - After meeting with your faculty and CDO advisors, don't forget to email the Registrar's Office (nhaefner@bu.edu) for your advising code.
+Rising 2Ls - After meeting with your faculty, don't forget to email the Registrar's Office (lawreg@bu.edu), cc'ing your faculty advisor, for your advising code.
 You will not be able to access the registration tools without your code.

-WebReg will close promptly at 11:59 pm on June 29.
+WebReg will close promptly at 11:59 pm on June 6.
 The lottery is run at the end of the course selection period and is maintained so that third-year students have preference for courses and seminars.
 Over the summer, you will receive notification of the courses for which you are officially registered.